RolandChristensen/developer-journal/_drafts/github-projects.md

 |Story 1|     |     |       |    |  |

 **workflow**: the left to right flow of a story to the **Done** state.
-Each time a card makes it to **Done** you are able to pick up a new story and pull it into the **Today** (Working/Doing/In Progress/...) column.
+Each time a card makes it to **Done** you then pick up a new story and pull it into the **Today** (Working/Doing/In Progress/...) column.
 As stories build up in one column or another, you will identify bottlenecks.
-You should also begin to create cards with reasonable sizes that can be moved forward in a timely manner.
+You should also begin to create cards with reasonable sizes.
+Split up complex tasks into smaller ones that can be moved forward in a reasonable amount of time.
-**Lead Time**: The time taken from the time you start working on it to the time its done (in production).
+**Lead Time**: The time taken from the time you start working on it to the time it's done (in production).
+**Cycle Time**: The time from when it is placed into the **Doing** (Today/Working/In Progress/...) column to the time it's done.

 # Describe the Purpose of your Repo
-1. Click the **...** (Elipsis menu of your project)
+1. Click the **...** (Ellipsis  menu of your project) in the top right corner
 2. Click the **Settings** (Gear Icon)
 3. Add a description in the **Short Description** field
 4. Add a README